shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endraw %}
 {% endcode %}

-Now we want to react to the configuration we gave the element in the backend so we need to create a new file `cms-element-cms-button.html.twig`
+Now we want to react to the configuration we gave the element in the backend, so we need to create a new file `cms-element-cms-button.html.twig`

 {% code title="<plugin root>/src/Resources/views/storefront/element/cms-element-cms-button.html.twig" %}
 {% raw %}